-Impervious to water (as to floors) means a clean, smooth floor, without cracks or holes, made of terrazzo, ceramic, asphalt or rubber tile, smooth concrete, linoleum or other similar material, or made of wood, and, if made of wood, then with tightly fitting joints, covered with varnish, lacquer or other similar water-resistant coating.

-Infestation means the presence within or around housing of any insects, rodents or other pests in such numbers as to constitute a threat or deterioration to the housing or a hazard to the health or physical well-being of the occupants.

-Manufactured home means a manufactured building designed to be used exclusively as a single-family dwelling, which has been constructed and labeled indicating compliance with the Department of Housing and Urban Development (HUD) administered national Manufactured Housing Construction and Safety Act of 1974, as amended.
+- Impervious to water (as to floors) means a clean, smooth floor, without cracks or holes, made of terrazzo, ceramic, asphalt or rubber tile, smooth concrete, linoleum or other similar material, or made of wood, and, if made of wood, then with tightly fitting joints, covered with varnish, lacquer or other similar water-resistant coating. - Infestation means the presence within or around housing of any insects, rodents or other pests in such numbers as to constitute a threat or deterioration to the housing or a hazard to the health or physical well-being of the occupants. - Inspector means the Assistant Director of Inspections or any agent or employee whose assigned duties include the enforcement of provisions of this code. - Manufactured home means a manufactured building designed to be used exclusively as a single-family dwelling, which has been constructed and labeled indicating compliance with the Department of Housing and Urban Development (HUD) administered National Manufactured Housing Construction and Safety Standards Act of 1974, as amended.
 (Ord. of 4/16/12)